-Matthew has spent his entire adult life in Christian ministry and theological education.
-After completing studies at Canberra College of Theology (1994–1997) and then Regent College Vancouver (1998–2000), he did his doctoral studies with Professor Eep Talstra at the Vrije Universeit Amsterdam.
-He was then awarded a prestigious Australian Research Council Postdoctoral Fellowship in the area of Biblical Hebrew linguistics (2006–2009).
-From 2010 until the end of 2017, Matthew was Principal of St Barnabas College, the theological college of the Anglican Diocese of Adelaide, which is a member of the CSU School of Theology.
-Matthew took the College from just eight students in 2010 to over fifty students.
-He built an engaged, cohesive staff with a dozen team members, from just two when he commenced.
+After completing studies at Canberra College of Theology (1994–1997) and then Regent College Vancouver (1998–2000), Matthew did his doctoral studies with Professor Eep Talstra at the Vrije Universeit Amsterdam.
+He was then awarded a prestigious Australian Research Council Postdoctoral Fellowship at CSU in the area of Biblical Hebrew linguistics (2006–2009).
+From 2010 until the end of 2017, Matthew was Principal of St Barnabas College, the theological college of the Anglican Diocese of Adelaide, a member college of the CSU School of Theology.

 PhD (Vrije Universiteit Amsterdam)

 Dissertation Title Towards a Functional Discourse Grammar Analysis of Tiberian Hebrew 2006

 Dissertation Title The Linguistic Description and Analysis of 2 Samuel 11–12 from the Perspective of Functional Grammar in the Tradition of Simon Dik 2000

 BTh (Canberra College of Theology) 1997